-Figure 6: Engineering & construction companies need to fight the threat from within company on how to behave better in future.
+In cases where companies have been exposed in large corruption scandals, one of the industry responses, in mitigation, is to establish an advisory council of worthy people to advise the company on how to behave better in future.
 Two recent examples are from Airbus in Europe and Odebrecht in Brazil.
 There is no known evidence, however, on whether such councils are effective or perform merely as a whitewash.